 2. Jump on the Social Media Bandwagon

 Simply put, social media is a part of daily life for just about everyone these days.
-Restaurants that use social media as part of their branding and advertising are able to make an impression, even when someone may not be specifically looking for a place to eat.
+Restaurants that use social media as part of their branding and advertising strategy are able to make an impression, even when someone may not be specifically looking for a place to eat.
 And, despite what you may have heard, pretty much everyone is on social media.

 The slightly younger crowd